Vaishnav-Official/CB-5-Consumer_Goods_Analysis/README.md

 - **CSV/Excel** – Data exploration
 - **PDF** – Final report documentation

-## 📽️ Optional: Audio/Video Presentation

-An optional narrated walkthrough of the presentation was created to demonstrate communication skills and enhance engagement.
-(Available upon request.)

 ## 🙌 Acknowledgments

 Special thanks to CodeBasics and AtliQ Hardwares for designing a practical and insightful challenge.
 This project was a valuable opportunity to apply SQL and business analytics in a real-world context.